 Completed your AA or AS degree from a NC public community college: If you have at least a 2.0 GPA and a grade of “C” or better in all transferable courses, you will receive at least 60 semester hours of academic credit upon admission to UNC Greensboro.
 This means you will have fulfilled the university’s lower-division general education requirements.
 (Certain UNCG degree programs may have additional requirements or pre-requisites.)
 This is part of the state’s Comprehensive Articulation Agreement (CAA) policy.

 Completed an AAS degree: Your credits will transfer on a course-by-course basis unless your degree is covered by a specific 2Plus program.
 These 2Plus programs are specifically negotiated agreements between UNC Greensboro and certain NC community colleges.
-Degree options include education, business, biology, interior architecture, and nursing degrees at UNCG.
+Degree options include early childhood education and nursing degrees at UNCG.

 Is your degree still in progress?